zach2039/vs-gimmeoneseedplz/README.md

 Gimme One Seed Plz
 =================

-A mod that keeps your sanity when looking for tree seeds from your favorite trees; trees will always drop at least one seed when felled.
+A server-side mod that keeps your sanity when looking for tree seeds from your favorite trees; trees will always drop at least one seed when felled.

 Overview
 --------

 Changes include:

- * Trees always drop one seed when felling with an axe...
+ * Trees always drop at least one seed when felling with an axe...
 That's it.
 That's the mod.

 Config Settings (`VintageStoryData/ModConfig/GimmeOneSeedPlz.json`)